ryanphuang/e8/readme.md

 **Road Plan**

-- Build a MISP-like very simple virtual machine
+- Build a MIPS-like very simple virtual machine
 - Build an assembler
 - Build a compiler for a Go-like language
 - Reimplement all the above in Javascript